-The project is delivered via an asset based and grass roots approach.
-It will build on existing assets and support individuals with great ideas to improve the places they live and work.
+The project takes an asset based and grass roots approach when working in partnership with communities.
+It builds on existing assets and support individuals with great ideas to improve the places they live and work.
 Funded for three years, the programme is one of ten pathfinders across the North of England.

-Well North ‘s idea is a movement connecting local people, health experts, public services, businesses, voluntary and community groups who’re all eager to make a difference.
+Well North is a movement connecting local people, health experts, public services, businesses, voluntary and community groups who are all eager to make a difference.

-The Rotherham project is based in Waverley at the old Orgreave Colliery site.
-It will work to grow the opportunities available through the world class Advanced Manufacturing Park, the new community – forming around the almost £4,000 residential homes being built – the local centre development and the 300 acres of urban nature park to benefit the local and wider Rotherham community.
+The Rotherham project is based in Waverley which is the new development at the old Orgreave Colliery site.
+It will work to grow the opportunities available through the world class Advanced Manufacturing Park, the new community – forming around the almost 4,000 residential homes being built – the local centre development and the 300 acres of urban nature park to benefit the local and wider Rotherham community.

 The project will also deliver a programme of activities related to the three strategic themes – great place to work, live and is an active community – co-produced with local stakeholders.